 Business format franchisors establish the look and feel of the business.
-They provide the franchisee with the design and décor for their business; specify the furniture, fixtures and equipment the franchisee will use; approve the site that the franchisee selects; establish and enforce product and service quality standards; provide initial and ongoing training and support; provide manuals with specific requirements and recommendations; determine the POS and IT system the franchisee will use; require that the franchisee use only franchisor-created or approved marketing materials, etc.
+They provide the franchisee with the design and décor for their business, specify the furniture, fixtures, and equipment the franchisee will use.
+They also approve the site that the franchisee selects, establish and enforce product and service quality standards, provide initial and ongoing training and support, provide manuals with specific requirements and recommendations, determine the POS and IT system the franchisee will use, require that the franchisee use only franchisor-created or approved marketing materials, etc.

 Even though the franchisor does not participate in the day-to-day management of the franchisee’s business, what the business format franchisor is trying to achieve is a consistent look and feel for each of its locations.
 Consistent, sustainable replication is the essence of business format franchising.

 In most instances, the franchisor is not providing the franchisee with any finished manufactured product for them to sell, but will frequently provide them with ingredients and supplies they will use in their businesses.
 When products are provided by the manufacturer, as in the automotive aftermarket, typically the franchisee will be incorporating those products into the products and service they sell.
 Think of Colonel Sanders' "11 herbs and spices" at KFC.

 Business format franchising is the most common type of franchising and is what most people think of when they talk about franchising.
 It is used by over 120 industries from quick service restaurants, hotels, education, and printing to senior care and medical services.